 ‘We’ve got to leave,’ Gretchen said.

 ‘Aira, we can do nothing.
 The lives of the dryads are bound to their trees.
 Luan and the ponies depend on us.
-We can save them, even if we can’t save the drayds.
-If Boroden was here, he’d tell us to leave rather than risk our lives.’
+We can save them, even if we can’t save the dryads.
+Boroden would want us to leave rather than risk our lives.’

 Aira nodded, swallowing back tears.
 Gretchen was right.
 ‘We should head to the mountains following Boroden’s path.
 It’s a slim chance, but maybe we’ll catch up with him.’

-Rubbing her bleary eyes, Aira caught the murmur of Gretchen talking to the faerie ponies, Tam Lin and Janet, in the stable.
+Rubbing her bleary eyes, she caught the murmur of Gretchen talking to the faerie ponies, Tam Lin and Janet, in the stable.

 A red flicker darted over the darkening ceiling of the cottage.
 Crashes came through the undergrowth, drawing closer.
 Aira jumped to her feet, running to the window.
 Redcaps!
 Choking back a whimper, Aira knew that the goblins, with their caps dyed in the blood of their victims as was the custom of their kind, were coming for her and Gretchen.

-‘Up the chimney!’
-Aira doused the smouldering windfall logs in the hearth with water.
-Fortunately, the fire had not gone well that evening or the chimney would feel blisteringly hot inside.
-She reached as high as she could up into the chimney, curling her fingers around the stones in the narrow space.
-Aira glanced down to where Gretchen was following her, motioning her to shrink down to the of a mouse as she had done already.
-It was a useful trick often used by brownies to avoid being spotted when working in human homes, might now save their lives.
+Fortunately, the brownies had not lit the fire for fear of alerting the humans to their presence, so the chimney felt cool.
+Aira reached as high as she could up into the chimney, curling her fingers around the stones in the narrow space.
+She glanced down to where Gretchen followed her, motioning her to shrink down to the size of a mouse as she had done already.
+This useful trick, often used by brownies to avoid being spotted when working in human homes, might now save their lives.

 In the sooty blackness, Aira scrabbled for handholds.
 Each slip she feared would be into nothingness.
-Thank goodness brownies possessed long, sensitive whiskers like mice that she used to feel her way as she climbed.
+Using her long, sensitive whiskers, she felt her way as she climbed.
 The oppressive tang of soot made her cough.
-Behind her, she heard redcaps breaking into the cottage and upturning their belongings, snarling in their ugly language.
+Behind her, she heard redcaps breaking into the cottage and upturning the brownies’ belongings, snarling in their ugly language.

 Aira reached the chimney pot and gasped for breath.
 She crawled out, helping Gretchen up behind her.
-Gretchen was heaving in deep breaths.
-Aira pressed a hand to her aching chest, still struggling for clean air, and looked around.
+Heaving in deep breaths, Gretchen rubbed her face, leaving sooty trails down her cheeks.
 The breeze blew thick with smoke.
-She coughed and wiped the tears from her eyes.
-Flames soared from the nearby cottages.
-The redcaps carried torches, not to see by, but to burn the cottages.
-Roof after thatched roof danced red, flying away in cinders.
+Aira coughed and wiped tears from her eyes.
+Flames soared.
+The redcaps carried torches, not to see by, but to burn the cottage.
+The thatched roof began to dance red, flying away in cinders.

 Luan gave a whinnying call.
-Several redcaps grabbed her and dragged her towards two masked ladies.
+Several redcaps grabbed her and dragged her towards two masked ladies of human size.
 Aira clutched back the scream rising in her throat.
 Luan tossed her head, sweeping her horn at the redcaps.
 The monsters fell back.
 Luan galloped to the stables which kindled fast, Tam Lin and Janet trapped inside.
 With one kick the unicorn sent the door crashing down.
 The ponies galloped free.

-‘Go to Glimfyndor, Luan!’
-Aira yelled, forgetting that her call would reveal her whereabouts.
-Glimfyndor had promised that he and his fellow Light Elves would help the brownies in their hour of need.
+‘Go to Glimfyndor, Luan!
+He’ll help us,’ Aira yelled, forgetting that her call would reveal her whereabouts.

-At the sound of Aira’s voice, one of the ladies looked up, forgetting to examine the pack of the brownies’ possessions that a redcap held towards her.
+At the sound of Aira’s voice, one of the ladies looked up from examining the pack of the brownies’ possessions that a redcap held towards her.
 Her luminous red eyes appeared like ill-boding moons.

-‘She’s a sídhe.’
-Aira shuddered.
+‘She’s a sídhe,’ Aira said.
 Only the sídhe, the most powerful elven race in the faerie kingdom, possessed red eyes.